5zig-reborn/5zig-reborn.github.io/_guides/options.md

 - `Upload Cape...`
   Opens a screen, where you can navigate to the folder containing your custom cape-file.
 Capes can even be animated!
 This option is only available for donators.

-{% insert gallery caption="The `Cape Settings...` button, screen and different options" id="cape" %}
+{% include gallery caption="The `Cape Settings...` button, screen and different options" id="cape" %}

 ### Language
 ![language]({{ "/assets/images/guides/5zig-options/language.png" | relative_url }}){: .align-right }